 This pre-preparatory and preparatory school in Honeydew opened in 1976 and draws on the best elements of the South African and British curricula.
 Read more

-Founded in 1890, the venerable Deutsche Internationale Schule Johannesburg (DSJ) is one of Johannesburg's oldest schools.
-The DSJ is one of the most multicultural schools in the city with close to 30 different nationalities represented among the student body.
+Founded in 1890, the venerable Deutsche Internationale Schule Johannesburg (DSJ) is Johannesburg's oldest co-educational school.
+It is also one of the most multicultural schools in the city with more than 30 different nationalities represented among the student body.
 Read more

 Ages: 4 to 18